JavarisLyn/FlashLogger/README.md

 - Implement a thread-safe thread pool
 - Record timestamp in memory to avoid frequently systemcall
 - Use rdtsc to Reduce timestamp acqusition delay by rdtsc
-- Use #define\inline function\conexpr to further reduce delay
+- Use #define\inline function\constexpr to further reduce delay
 - Use smart pointer&valgrind to manage object&check memory leak

 # Get started